lplatzman/SFA-algorithm-for-2D-diameter/Technical-reference.md

 ___

 This can be thought of as a partitioning algorithm (the bins induce a partition on the half-plane) or a modified bin-sorting algorithm.
-Either way, the general idea is to use the bins to produce a reduced set of points, and compute its diameter exactly.
+Either way, the general idea is to use the bins to produce a reduced set of points, then compute its diameter exactly.

 ## Performance Analysis